← Back to Case Studies

 Interface

-REST API + minimal review UI
+REST API + lightweight review UI

 Evaluation

-RAGAS-style metrics + manual review
+RAGAS-style metrics + manual QA

 • Manually curated test set of synthetic briefs measured whether generated copy correctly reflected the product description, followed tone guidelines, and included a clear CTA.

 • RAG-style evaluation metrics (faithfulness, answer relevance) were approximated using automated checks plus human spot-review.
+The emphasis was: does the copy say true things about the product and sound right for the channel?

 05